ludescherstudio/pimabox/README.md

 ---

+## Troubleshooting

+### "No data yet" — dashboard stays empty

+The most common reason: the tracking snippet is missing or the token is wrong.

+1. Open your page in the browser, right-click → View Page Source, and search for `tracker.php` — if it's not there, the snippet wasn't added correctly
+2. Make sure the token in your snippet matches `TRACKER_TOKEN` in `config.php` exactly — it's case-sensitive
+3. Check that the `cache/` folder exists on your server.
+If it's missing, create it manually via FTP and set permissions to `0750`
+4. To test the tracker directly, open `yourdomain.com/tracker.php?p=/test&t=YOUR_TOKEN` in your browser — you should see a blank white page (1×1 pixel), not an error

+### Login doesn't work

+Open `config.php` and check `STATS_PASSWORD` — watch out for extra spaces or special characters that your text editor may have added.
+The password is case-sensitive.

+If you're locked out after too many attempts, wait 15 minutes or increase `MAX_LOGIN_ATTEMPTS` temporarily.

+### Dashboard is blank

+A typo in `config.php` can cause a PHP error that breaks the dashboard.
+Check:

+- All `define()` lines end with a semicolon
+- Strings are properly closed with a single quote
+- No accidental characters were added while editing

+Re-uploading the original `config.php` and re-entering your settings is often the fastest fix.

+### No country data showing

+Country detection requires `allow_url_fopen` to be enabled on your server (it usually is on shared hosting).
+If countries stay empty, set `GEO_ENABLED = false` in `config.php` to confirm this is the cause.
+Contact your host if you want to enable it.

+### Tracker works but pages show wrong URLs

+pimabox tracks the URL path exactly as sent by the browser.
+If your pages have `.html` extensions (e.g. `/about.html`), that's what will appear.
+This is not a bug — it reflects your actual URL structure.

+---

 ## Honest limitations

 - **Pageviews, not unique visitors** — without cookies or fingerprinting, sessions can't be tracked.
 This is intentional.